PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - PowerShell simplifies repetitive tasks such as coping with users, modifying the registry, and configuring machine settings.

-- Unlike CMD, PowerShell can execute batch approaches and deal with big-scale administrative responsibilities efficiently.
+- Unlike CMD, PowerShell can execute batch approaches and deal with large-scale administrative responsibilities efficiently.

 - PowerShell simplifies repetitive tasks such as coping with users, modifying the registry, and configuring machine settings.